BookerLoL/UWLCourses/CS555/README.md

 ---
 ## Access Control
+- method of gaurenteeing people who say they are will have approparitate access to info
 - Access Control Policies
     - Discretionary access control (DAC)
         - based on identity of req & access rules